 The Foundation invests in various mutual funds which are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the accompanying statements of financial position.

 Administrative Fee Income

-Approximately 15% of the Foundation's administrative fee income came from one investment partner for the years ended December 31, 2023 and 2022.
+Approximately 26% and 15% of the Foundation's administrative fee income came from one investment partner for the years ended December 31, 2024 and 2023, respectively.

 Contributions